ent/ent/doc/website/blog/2021-08-12-building-observable-ent-application-with-prometheus.md

 The Prometheus client is only one component of the Prometheus architecture.
-To run a complete system including a scraper that will poll your endpoint, a Prometheus that will store your metrics and can answer queries, and a simple UI to interact with it, I recommend reading the official documentation or use the docker-compose.yaml in this example repo [repo](https://github.com/yonidavidson/ent-prometheus-example).
+To run a complete system including a scraper that will poll your endpoint, a Prometheus that will store your metrics and can answer queries, and a simple UI to interact with it, I recommend reading the official documentation or use the docker-compose.yaml in this example [repo](https://github.com/yonidavidson/ent-prometheus-example).

 ### Future Work on Observability in Ent